This page describes the available user roles in Appian.

 User roles give a user specific privileges to access certain areas of Appian.
-The areas include access to Tempo, Appian Designer, the Process Modeler, the Quick Apps Designer, the Administration Console and the phpMyAdmin interface for the Appian Cloud database.
+These areas include access to Tempo, the Appian Designer, the Process Modeler, the Quick Apps Designer, the Admin Console, and the phpMyAdmin interface for the Appian Cloud database

 This restriction is beneficial in creating secure applications.
 For example, you may want to create users that can interact and complete processes in the Tempo in order to increase collaboration around the company without allowing them access to Appian Designer where they could accidentally modify a process model.
 In this case, you can add these users to the Application User Role.

 The Application User Role gives a user access to Tempo, sites, and embedded interfaces.
-Users can complete any tasks and start processes they have access to here, but they do not have access to the Designer interface, including the Process Modeler or the Administration Console.
+Users can complete any tasks and start processes they have access to here, but they do not have access to the Appian Designer, including the Process Modeler or the Admin Console.

 Users are added to the Application User Role when you add them to the Application User System Group.